 MPO tasks and products are clearly outlined including sufficient detail of who will perform transportation work, the schedule for completing work, the resulting products, proposed funding and a summary of the total amounts of federal and matching funds.
 Updated annually.
-Title: Unified Work Program FY 2020, July 1, 2019 - June 30, 2020.
-Date Approved: June 28, 2019
+Title: Unified Work Program FY 2022, July 1, 2021 - June 30, 2022.
+Date Approval Anticipated: June 25, 2021

-2. Long Range Transportation Plan (LRTP)
+2. Long-Range Metropolitan Transportation Plan (LRMTP)

 Details how the urbanized area transportation system will evolve over the next 25 years.
-The LRTP covers the Bloomington-Normal urbanized area as delineated by the 2010 U.S. Census and considers a 25-year Metropolitan Planning Area (MPA), which encompasses land outside the urbanized area that is likely to be included in the urbanized area between the years 2015 and 2045.
-The LRTP looks at the projected evolution of pedestrian, bicycle, bus transit, automobile, rail, and air travel over the next 25 years, addresses the nine federal planning factors, is financially constrained, and includes funding for maintenance and operation of the transportation system.
-This planning process includes all relevant stakeholders including, but not limited to, environmental, state, other transportation, historical, local land use, economic development agencies, and the general public.
+The current LRMTP covers the Bloomington-Normal urbanized area as delineated by the 2010 U.S. Census and considers a 25-year Metropolitan Planning Area (MPA), which encompasses land outside the urbanized area that is likely to be included in the urbanized area between the years 2015 and 2045.
+The LRTP looks at the projected evolution of pedestrian, bicycle, bus transit, automobile, rail, and air travel over the next 25 years, addresses the federal planning factors, is financially constrained, and includes funding for maintenance and operation of the transportation system.
+This planning process includes all relevant stakeholders including, but not limited to, the general public, environmental, state, other transportation, historical, local land use and economic development agencies.
 Available for 45-day public comment period before approval.
 Updated every five (5) years.
 Title: Transportation: A Changing Climate, Long Range Metropolitan Transportation Plan 2045 Date Approved: November 30, 2017.